sand47/AI-Projects/Deep-learning/Unsupervised/GAN/README.md

 As the models train through alternating optimization, both methods are improved until a point where the “counterfeits are indistinguishable from the genuine articles”.

-The tutorial is written in Python, with the Tensorflow library, so it would be good to have familiarity with Tensorflow before taking a look at this tutorial.

 # How to Use Jupyter Notebooks